etf-validator/etf-webapp-docker/README.md

 docker run --name etf -d -p 80:8080 -v ~/etf:/etf iide/etf-webapp:latest
 ```

-When you want to change the host data directory,
+If you need to change the host data directory,
-you need to  change the first value after the '-v' parameter, for instance
+you must change the first value after the '-v' parameter, for instance
 '-v /home/user1/my_etf:etf'.
 See the [Docker  documentation](https://docs.docker.com/engine/reference/commandline/run/)
 for more information.